 - 1. Manuals and technical tools.
-Manuals and technical tools (e.g. software) are developed to increase electronic means for data collection. - 2.
+Manuals and technical tools (e.g. software) are developed to increase the use of electronic means for data collection. - 2.
 A plan for electronic data collection for businesses.
-A plan for implementing electronic data collection for businesses exists. - 3.
+A plan for implementing or expanding electronic data collection for businesses exists. - 3.
 A web site for business data collection.
 A common web site for business data collection is in place.

-- 4. Use of business accounting concepts and IT systems.
-Business accounting concepts and standardized IT systems such as XBRL are used in data collections from businesses. - 5.
-Cooperation with the business community.
-Survey managers aware of potential difficulties in obtaining information, work together with the business community in order to find adequate solutions.
+4. Use of business accounting concepts and IT systems.
+Business accounting concepts and standardised IT systems such as XBRL are used in data collections from businesses.

-- 6. Tools to extract data from business accounting systems.
-Software tools to directly extract data from business accounting systems are in place. - 7.
+- 5. Methods to extract data from business accounting systems.
+Software methods to directly extract data from business accounting systems are available. - Cooperation with the business community.
+Survey managers work together with the business community in order to find adequate solutions for potential difficulties in obtaining information. - 7.
 Informing the businesses of the survey results.
-To give thanks for their participation in surveys and to promote their importance in the Statistical System, businesses are kept informed of the results of surveys.
+To give thanks for their participation in surveys and to promote their importance in the statistical system, businesses are kept informed of the results of surveys.